Who can apply for a Beginner Grant?

-The main target group of the YTCR program are junior medical doctors during their residency (Assistenzärztinnen and -ärzte, médecins assistant.e.s) who have a strong interest in and motivation for clinical research, but lack substantial experience in clinical research.
-Thanks to the protected time funded by the beginner grant, they can make their first steps in patient-oriented research by being freed from clinical duties for a desired work percentage during the grant period.
+The main target group of the YTCR program are junior medical doctors during their residency (Assistenzärztinnen and -ärtze / médecins assistant.e.s) who have a strong interest and motivation for clinical research, but no substantial experience of it so far.
+Thanks to the protected time funded by a Beginner Grant, they can make their first steps in patient-oriented research by being freed from clinical duties for a desired work percentage during the grant period.

-Candidates can apply up to 5 years after obtaining their medical degree (the YTCR submission deadline is the reference point).
-An extension of the eligibility window can be requested based on a well-justified and documented reason, such as a maternity leave.
-In such cases, the applicant's profile should still match that of the main target group of the program and his or her career prospects in academic medicine should be considered intact.
-Pursuing a clinical specialization per se is not considered a sufficient reason to extend the eligibility window.
+Candidates can apply up to 5 years after obtaining their medical degree (Swiss state examination or equivalent degree); the YTCR submission deadline is the reference point.
+An extension of the eligibility window can be requested based on a well-justified and documented reason such as a maternity or parental leave, or a long-term inability to work due to illness or accident.
+The applicant’s profile should still match that of the main target group of the program.
+Pursuing a clinical specialization is not considered a sufficient reason to request an extension of the eligibility window.

 PhD/MD-PhD students in clinical research are not eligible to apply for the YTCR program.
 They need to be supported by other funding schemes.